Home » OT SCADA Stability Review

 Systems that “work most of the time”

-Downtime no one can reproduce on demand
+Downtime no one can reproduce

 The challenge isn’t just technical.